-Yup, we’re serious.
+OK, we get it—this is one of the hobbies for couples that you’re probably already doing.
+But the next time you engage, keep the benefits at the top of your mind.
 “Like exercise, sex can be very much a hobby,” says Wayne Rodgers, a relationship expert for InfoGroupMedia.
 “It burns calories, makes you feel great, and is one of the best ways to bring couples closer together, both physically and emotionally.”
 Make a commitment to setting aside time each week or month to try new things, experiment, and maybe even spend all afternoon in bed.

 Especially in races.
 “For couples who are in shape (or trying to get there), races can be exciting and also provide time to bond,” says David Bennett, a certified counselor and relationship expert.
 “There are many fun themed races (Color Run, Zombie Mud Run, etc.) and more extreme ones (Tough Mudder, Warrior Dash, etc.), allowing for enough variety to keep couples busy all year.”
 Plus, you’ll log some quality time together while training.

 Raising A Dog